gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/production-readiness-checklist.md

 systems.
 Good documentation is crucial for new team members and for your future self.

-- [ ] architecture diagrams visualize the IT landscape and help to create a mental model of the system
+- [ ] architecture diagrams visualize the IT landscape and give an overview of all participating applications and their relations
 - [ ] `README.md` in root directory
   - project overview and purpose
   - development instructions (build commands, how to setup the project locally)
   - references to other helpful documentation and related git-repositories
-- [ ] playbook/runbook with helpful instructions (how handle incidents, useful
+- [ ] playbook/runbook with helpful instructions (how to handle incidents,
-      logging/metrics queries, dashboard links)
+      useful logging/metrics queries, dashboard links)
 - [ ] architecture decisions records [ADRs](https://adr.github.io/)

 ### Costs

+The cloud is expensive.
+Hence it is important to have cost transparency in order to provide exact billings per organizational grouping.
+Further current costs should be monitored and alarms should be triggered if they are too high.

 - [ ] tag infrastructure (project, department, team, contact persons, cost center)